CEBA in India

 User accounts are configurable with multiple roles and privileges.
 It also supports multiple transactional, account, financial, inventory, and security configurations.
 All the configurations are maintained by a CEBA administrator.

 Contains functionality to register/de-register users, issue a unique ID for RFID tags, link them to the user account, and recharge/update the user account.
 The portal connects real-time to CEBA that directly stores user and vehicle registration details and balance amount.

 Sharing customer data on a daily/weekly/monthly basis with various teams at ICICI Bank.

-Documenting the applications that have been worked upon by the team, thereby creating a knowledge repository that can be shared with new entrants.
+Documented all features of the developed applications, thereby creating a knowledge repository (KMS) that can be shared with new entrants.

-Making suggestions for application performance, including performance tuning, which has contributed to operational savings to the bank.
+Making suggestions for enhanced application performance, including performance tuning, that has contributed to operational savings to the bank.